frederic-perez/AmE-dictionary/data/dictionary.md

 __lure<sup>2</sup>__ _v_ (lured)
 __lurid__ _adj_ :six::hammer: _A lurid career._
 __lurk__ _v_ :nine::m: /ləːk/ (lurked, lurking) __1__ Be or remain hidden so as to wait in ambush for someone or something. _A ruthless killer still lurked in the darkness._ __2__ _informal_ To read messages on an Internet discussion forum without contributing information.
-__luscious__ _adj_ :four: /LUSH-us/ Luscious most often describes something that has a delicious taste or smell, but it can also mean “richly luxurious or appealing to the senses,” ”excessively ornate,” or “sexually attractive.” _Luscious burgers._
+__luscious__ _adj_ :five: /LUSH-us/ Luscious most often describes something that has a delicious taste or smell, but it can also mean “richly luxurious or appealing to the senses,” ”excessively ornate,” or “sexually attractive.” _Luscious burgers._
 __lush<sup>1</sup>__ _adj_ :nine::m: __1__ _(of vegetation)_ Abounding in lavish growth. _A lush green jungle._ _Lush wetlands._ _Their lush outdoor patio._ _A lush tropical forest._ __2__ _(esp of fruits)_ Succulent and fleshy. __3__ Luxurious, elaborate, or opulent. __4__ _slang_ Very attractive or pleasing.
 __lush<sup>2</sup>__ _n_ _slang_ :two: A person who drinks alcohol habitually or excessively; a drunkard.
 __lushness__